This NHL Daily Fantasy Strategy Guide will help beginners compete in Fantasy Tournaments by explaining the basics of how to play fantasy hockey.

 Your goalie is your QB

-Goalies in fantasy NHL are the equivalent of QB’s in NFL, or starting pitchers in baseball.
+Goalies in daily fantasy NHL are the equivalent of QB’s in NFL, or starting pitchers in baseball.
 They are the backbone of your team, and most importantly, this is the position that has a decent floor when it comes to points collected for your team.
 Similarly to MLB pitchers, your goalie might have an off day once in a while, but more times than not points gained from this position will be consistent and plenty.

 When it comes to choosing your goalie in NHL, it is all about the matchup.
 As you get three points per win – as blatant as this may sound – you should always aim to draft a goalie whom you expect to end up on a winning team!
 Sportsbooks are pretty good at predicting probabilities, so it is never a bad idea to stick to a goalie whose team is favored to win the game.